facundop3/nearbyRestaurants/README.md

 #### TODO

+Responsive design
+a11y
+i18n
+Define propert types for the typescript frontend Improve UI
+When user hovers a restaurant from the list highlight the restaurant's marker on the map

 #### Config:

 In order to run this repo you will need to create a file with the name ".env" at the root folder of this repo.